cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - envelope, the client's `Envelope` structure
 - client_public_key, the client's AKE public key
 - masking_key, a key used by the server to preserve the confidentiality of the envelope during login
-- export_key, an additional key
+- export_key, an additional client key

 Steps:
 1. envelope_nonce = random(Nn)